Rails, Capistrano, Mongrel and Apache (with SSL) on Gentoo

 -

-and copy the last two created files to the /etc/apache2/ssl/ directory.
+and copy the last two created files to the /etc/apache2/ssl/

 I use the decrypted key file, because the Apache web server asks for the pass-phrase when it starts with an encrypted key file.